hugojarkoff/DeepPano/README.md

 # DeepPano
 Image segmentation for dental panoramic radiographs.
+Segmentation is based on UNet architecture, which has proved effective in medical image segmentation, requiring few images for training while ensuring good quality of segmentation (see https://arxiv.org/abs/1505.04597)

 First milestone is segmentation of metallic amalgams.
 If successful, further milestones will include tooth decay detection.